Nanjaa/hologram-interview-project/README.md

 In this project, I will create an application that should accept a CDR (call detail record) file with usage strings.
 The app will parse the strings properly and save the data to a database.
 This project also consists of a user-facing application where users can:
-Upload a CDR file
+1. Upload a CDR file
-Display the parsed and normalized records in a table

-This project must also be containerized, with details for how to start and use it.
+2. Display the parsed and normalized records in a table This project is containerized, with details for how to start and use it.

 ## To start:
+1. Go to `docker-compose.yaml` and change the `<PASSWORD-HERE>` string to the password I've sent you
-Run `docker compose up --build` from the main directory and go to http://127.0.0.1:5001/
+2. Run `docker compose up --build` from the main directory and go to http://127.0.0.1:5001/
+3. Play around with the interface!
+Upload CDRs, see it work, it's great!

 ## Technologies
 This project uses the following technologies: